-The majority of the Group's customers are physical persons (77% of total revenue); some services are rendered through the governmental and non-governmental insurance companies and legal entities.
-All the contracts are fixed-price and short-term except for the contracts for the storage of stem cells and the contract for offering medical services to one of the biggest Russian oil companies, such contracts are fully prepaid.
+The majority of the Group's customers are physical persons (76% of total revenue); some services are rendered through the governmental and non-governmental insurance companies and legal entities.
+All the contracts are fixed-price and short-term except for the contracts for the storage of stem cells and the contract for offering medical services to a significant corporate client, such contracts are fully prepaid.